 Full-time students (those taking 9 credit hours or more per semester) typically complete the degree in two years; part-time students (those taking less than 9 credit hours) take from three to five years, depending on work and personal obligations.

-The MPA program offers elective coursework in public management, nonprofit management, urban management, financial management, organizational leadership, public policy, and justice administration.
-The department also offers two graduate certificates, in nonprofit management and in public policy.
+The MPA program offers elective coursework in public management, nonprofit management, urban management, financial management, organizational leadership, public policy and justice administration.
+The department also offers two graduate certificates, in nonprofit management and in policy analysis.

-MPA students may also take electives in other departments at NC State or, through the Inter-Institutional Registration Program, at UNC-Chapel Hill, Duke University, NC Central University, UNC Charlotte, or UNC-Greensboro. https://www.ncsu.edu/grad/catalog/interinstitutional.html
+MPA students may also take electives in other departments at NC State or, through the Interinstitutional Registration Program, at UNC-Chapel Hill, Duke University, NC Central University, UNC Charlotte, or UNC-Greensboro.

-Students in the MPA program have the option to pursue multiple masters degrees.
+Students in the MPA program have the option to pursue dual master's degrees.
 MPA students may be able to count selected graduate courses on the Plans of Work for more than one degree.
 The policies governing transferring courses from one degree to another are spelled out in the Graduate School’s Administrative Handbook.
-Students must fulfill all requirements of each degree, including being admitted by each program.
-University policy is that 18 credit hours of the 30 credit hour minimums for each degree program must be unique to that degree program.
+Students must fulfill all requirements for each degree, including being admitted by each program.
+University policy states that 18 credit hours of the 30 credit hour minimums for each degree program must be unique to that degree program.
 The remaining credit hours may be applied to both degree programs.
-The MPA program further requires that at least 25 of the 40 credit hours included on the MPA Plan of Work be from PA-designated courses (i.e., the 18 hour core plus at least 7 additional PA credit hours).
-Students interested in pursuing two Masters simultaneously should meet with the PA Director of Graduate Programs or Chair for more information on current university policies and procedures.
+Students interested in pursuing dual master's degrees should meet with the MPA Program Director for more information on current university policies and procedures.

 The MPA program's full-time, tenured and tenure-track faculty members are all academically qualified, possessing doctoral degrees in relevant disciplines.
 All are active in scholarly work, researching and publishing in the PA discipline and its various subfields, teaching courses where they have demonstrated subject matter expertise, and serving the community and profession through applied research and roles in professional associations.

 The university determines tuition and fees for the MPA program annually.
-Detailed information can be found on the university’s Cashier Office website: http://www.fis.ncsu.edu/cashier/tuition/
+Detailed information can be found on the student services center website.

-The PA Department has a limited number of one-year graduate assistantships for full-time students.
+The Department of Public Administration has a limited number of one-year graduate assistantships for full-time students who apply for the fall semester.
 The assistantships carry a stipend of $10,000 and tuition and health insurance through the Graduate Student Support Plan.
 All full-time students who apply by the February 1 priority deadline for the fall semester are considered for assistantships at the time they are admitted.
-The Internship Coordinator works with students who do not receive financial aid to identify temporary jobs.
+The Internship Director works with students who do not receive financial aid to identify temporary jobs.